quinscape/ts-react-arrow-to-decl-codemod/README.md

 }
 ```

+To qualify for transformation, the arrow function must have a single argument named `props` or refer to a type reference
+whose name ends in `Props`.

-This is done in order to provide a `name` property to the react components
-which is used in component stack traces and within the
+This is done in order to provide a `name` property to the react components which is used in component stack traces and
-React Developer Extension and other tools.
+within the React Developer Extension and other tools.

 Usage: